Millau Viaduct: Pylons and abutments

 Each of the seven pylons is supported by four deep shafts, 15 m deep and 5 m in diameter.

 The abutments are concrete structures that provide anchorage for the road deck to the ground in the Causse du Larzac and the Causse Rouge.

 Road deck

 The metallic road deck, which appears very light despite its total mass of around 36000 tonne, is 2460 m long and 32 m wide.
 It comprises eight spans.
 The six central spans measure 342 m, and the two outer spans are 204 m.
 These are composed of 173 central box beams, the spinal column of the construction, onto which the lateral floors and the lateral box beams were welded.
 The central box beams have a 4 m cross-section, and a length of 15–22 m for a total weight of 90 metric ton.
 The deck has an inverse airfoil shape, providing negative lift in strong wind conditions.

 Masts

 The seven masts, each 87 m high, and weighing around 700 tonne, are set on top of the concrete pylons.
-Between each of them, eleven stays (metal cables) are anchored, providing support for the road deck.
+Between each of them, eleven stays (steel cables) are anchored, providing support for the road deck.